 Whether you go for their fantastic daily brunch or a ladies lunch or tea – the Mad Hatter in Anoka on the Rum River is one of the most quaint and lovely spots on the list.
-Wednesday – Sunday they have brunch service featuring chicken and waffles, eggs benedict, Pulled pork French Toast and they have Tea Service with a reservation featuring scones, finger sandwiches, and lovely desserts.
-You can sign your kids up for a children’s tea service or Join them August 22 for a kids evening Tea party complete with fairy wings and a visit from a special magic fairy.
+Wednesday through Sunday they have brunch service featuring chicken and waffles, eggs benedict, pulled pork French toast, and they have tea service with a reservation featuring scones, finger sandwiches, and lovely desserts.
+You can sign your kids up for a children’s tea service or check the calendar for events such as a kids evening tea party complete with fairy wings and a visit from a special magic fairy.
 This place is special!

 I usually would not include a chain restaurant in my list of places to go to, but Texas Roadhouse is one of those chains that do it right.
 Hand-cut meats, dressings made from scratch and their delicious ribs make them a place to check out that rises above a typical chain.
 Their prime rib, porterhouse steak ranch dressing and fresh dinner rolls made in house are my favorite reasons to go visit.
 Watch for them to open in Woodbury by the first of the year.

 Lyn 65 is a fantastic gastro pub located in Richfield.
 It is often my halfway place to meet friends coming from the West, and it’s delicious.
 Whether you visit them for happy hour or brunch, make sure to get the fried chicken and the fantastic cheeseburger with housemade pickles and duck fat fries.
 The charcuterie platter is world-class, and the togarashi or dry rubbed Chicken wings are not to be missed.